 Dimensions: 26 inches by 26 inches

-These square-shaped shams are used with Euro pillows.
+These square-shaped shams are used with Euro pillows, not to be confused with Euro pillow top mattresses.
 They offer extra support when sitting in bed or on a couch.
 Since Euro pillows can be used in your bedroom as well as the living room, choose a sham with a universal appeal so they suit the decor in both the rooms.

 Dimensions: 12 inches by 16 inches